KrishnenduMarathe/physicsSimulator/README.md

 # PHYSICS SIMULATOR
-A Physics Simulation Engine for Terminal for Windows and Linux Platform.
+Physics Simulator TUI Engine with support for Gravity, Friction, Air Resistance, Rotation and Collision Detection for Windows and Linux Operating Systems

 ## LICENSE
 This program is free software: you can redistribute it and/or modify